iblazhko/eventsourced-processmanager/README.md

   operations, it may be difficult to see how we got into a given state
-* If a business process is long-running, we may need to change the process rules in the middle of a process (e.g. new legal regulation are introduced that make pending procees definition not valid anymore).
+* If a business process is long-running, we may need to change the process rules in the middle of a process (e.g. new legal regulation are introduced that make pending process definition not valid anymore).
 This can make it difficult to switch from one state machine to another while keeping internal state consistent